bjpirt/becoming-a-web-developer/03-server-side-rendering/README.md

 Can you think of any ways of handling this?
 See if you can modify the logic so that when a user submits the form it only updates the records that were in their list.
 You might need to use some `hidden inputs` on the page to store this data.

-## Deleting
+### Part Five - Deleting

 We're going to wire up the `delete` button that we put in at the beginning now.
 Here's what to do:

 - [ ] Make sure the button has a name attribute (you may as well call it `delete`) and a value attribute of the id that's being deleted.
-- [ ] When the button is clicked, because it's within the `/update-todos` form, it will also submit the form.
+- [ ] When the button is clicked, because it's within the `/list/:listId/update-todos` form, it will also submit the form.
 It should add a parameter of `delete` with the id of the todo as its value to the data being `post`ed to the server.
-- [ ] Add a function to the `todos.js` file called `deleteTodo` which takes an id as an argument and removes that todo from the list.
+- [ ] Add a function to the `todos.js` file called `deleteTodo` which takes a list ID and a task id as arguments and removes that todo from the list.
 - [ ] Modify your code so that if the `delete` value is set, you call the `deleteTodo` function you just made

 And that's it - you've just made a fully functional To-Do app from scratch in just HTML and some server-side Javascript with a sprinkling of CSS to make it look nice.
 We'll be building on this app and extending and improving it (and completely rebuilding it eventually!).